cosmic-frey/Kiroween-Hackathon/README.md

   - **Steering docs:** How did you leverage steering to improve Kiro’s responses?
 Was there a particular strategy that made the biggest difference?
   - **MCP:** How did extending Kiro’s capabilities help you build your project?
 What sort of features or workflow improvements did MCP enable that otherwise would have been difficult or impossible?

 Kiroween was designed for Kiro developers as a fun opportunity to experiment with Kiro and leverage the full gamut of features and capabilities it offers.
 This is your moment to create something unforgettable.
 Get inspired by Kiroween’s special spooky factor, summon your ideas, and git commit to the darkness."

-I decided rather arbitrarily that the Ressurection and Costume Contest categories would be the most enjoyable for me, and then spent about a week agonising over what to choose.
-Originally I had the idea to recreate Flappy Bird but with a more spooky theme, however as I'll be attending The HackSussex GameJam soon, I decided to steer clear of anything video game related.

 ## Why I beleive Tamaghosty fits into three categories: